maddenp/condev/README.md

 ## Getting Started

-The `condev` tools expect to run in a conda environment providing these programs:

-- `conda` itself
-- `conda-build` and `conda-verify` for building conda packages and interpreting their metadata
-- `jq` for extracting select metadata values from conda-package metadata
-- A late-model `make` for using the convenient targets defined by the `condev` `Makefile`s

-The next subsection provides instructions on obtaining, installing, and activating conda.
-The two remaining subsections describe methods for installing `condev` and its required tools into your conda installation: using a prebuilt package, and bootstrapping.
+The following subsection provides instructions on obtaining, installing, and activating conda.
+The two remaining subsections describe two methods for installing `condev` and its required tools into your conda installation: 1.
+Using a prebuilt package, or 2.
+Bootstrapping.

 ### Installing conda